daostack/arc/docs/contracts/VotingMachines/README.md

 Use absolute and relative decision method.

-Currently it allow only YES/NO voting choices (2 choices).
+Currently it allows only YES/NO voting choices (2 choices).

-Abstaine is not allowed.
+Abstaining is not allowed.

 This voting machine is also a UniversalScheme.

 ## basic decisions methods used by VotingMachines
 ### absolute

-A decision is taken if at least a certain percentage P from the total DAO's reputation voted on a certain voting choice.
+A decision is made if at least a certain percentage (P) from the total DAO's reputation voted on a certain voting choice.
 Normally P is 50% though it can be set to any value.

-The "winning" choice is the one which first cross that bar.
+The "winning" choice is the one which first crosses that bar.

-AbsoluteVote use this method.
+AbsoluteVote uses this method.

 ### relative

-A decision is taken on a timeout T according to the higher relative vote among all votes.
+A decision is made on a timeout (T) according to the higher relative vote among all votes.

-The "winning" choice is the one with the higher relative votes(reputation).
+The "winning" choice is the one with the higher relative votes (reputation).

 ### quorum

-A decision is taken if at least a certain percentage P from the total DAO's reputation voted on a certain proposal.
+A decision is made if at least a certain percentage (P) from the total DAO's reputation votes on a certain proposal.

-The "winning" choice is the one with the maximum votes(reputation).
+The "winning" choice is the one with the maximum votes (reputation).

 ###